katikalavijaykumar/Hospital-Management-Dashboard-main/README.md

-# 🏥 Healthcare Analytics - Hospital Management Dashboard
+🏥 Healthcare Analytics – Hospital Management Dashboard

-A Power BI dashboard project focused on visualizing and analyzing key hospital operations and healthcare performance indicators.
-This interactive report is designed to help hospital administrators, healthcare analysts, and decision-makers optimize hospital resource utilization, patient care, and overall operational efficiency.
+This Power BI project focuses on understanding and improving hospital operations through data.
+The dashboard helps hospital management, doctors, and analysts track daily activities, monitor key performance indicators, and make better decisions using real-time data.

-## 📌 Project Objective
+🎯 Project Objective

-To build a comprehensive hospital management dashboard that provides:
+To create a smart and interactive hospital dashboard that shows:

-- Real-time insights into patient flow and hospital performance
+Real-time details of patient admissions and discharges

-- Department-wise analysis and KPI tracking
+Department-wise performance and key health indicators

-- Data-driven support for operational decisions in healthcare settings
+Useful insights to help management improve hospital efficiency and patient care

-## 📊 Features
+📊 Main Features

-- ✅ Admissions & Discharges overview
+✅ Overview of patient admissions and discharges

-- ✅ Bed Occupancy Rate visualization
+✅ Bed Occupancy Rate chart to check how beds are being used

-- ✅ Patient demographics & department distribution
+✅ Patient details by age, gender, and department

-- ✅ Average Length of Stay (ALOS) tracking
+✅ Tracking of Average Length of Stay (ALOS) for patients

-- ✅ Doctor/Nurse activity insights
+✅ Insights on doctor and nurse activities

-- ✅ Hospital revenue/cost breakdowns (if available)
+✅ Revenue and cost reports (if financial data is available)

-- ✅ Dynamic filtering by department, date, etc.
+✅ Interactive filters for department, date, and time period

-## 🛠️ Tools & Technologies
+🛠️ Tools & Technologies Used

-- **Power BI**: For data modeling, DAX, and interactive dashboard creation
+Power BI – for data modeling, DAX calculations, and dashboard design

-- **Data Source**: (Specify if available — Excel, SQL, CSV, etc.)
+Data Source – Excel, SQL, or CSV files (as per available data)

-## 📈 Use Case
+📈 Who Can Use This Dashboard

-This dashboard can be used by:
-- Hospital administrators for operational decision-making
-- Analysts for performance monitoring and reporting
-- Healthcare consultants for client projects
+Hospital Administrators – to manage hospital operations efficiently

+Data Analysts – to monitor hospital KPIs and prepare reports

+Healthcare Consultants – to help clients improve performance using data insights

-- Academic projects focused on healthcare analytics
+Students or Researchers – for academic or training projects in healthcare analytics